Tip #543: Taking Risks

 I risked having a second child at age 40 while running my business.
 Along with my daughter, he is my pride and joy.

-I risked going to Croatia by myself (the first time I had ever traveled to Europe), in order to teach the staff of newly created small business centers how to train adults in entrepreneurism.
+I risked going to Croatia by myself.
+It was the first time I had ever traveled to Europe.
+There, I taught the staff of newly created small business centers how to train adults in entrepreneurism.
 This was just after the war, when land mines were still in the fields and city parks.
-I ended up going back 5 times for two weeks at a time, helping to establish the first student-centered Masters Degree program in Entrepreneurism in Eastern Europe.
+I ended up going back 5 times for two weeks at a time.
+This involved helping to establish the first student-centered Masters Degree program in Entrepreneurism in Eastern Europe.
 I was also able to bring my son with me two different times, which opened the world to him.

 I risked traveling around the country by myself to facilitate three-day train the trainer programs for a national organization.
 Some of the people in my classes became dear friends as well as valued clients.
 Many still stay in touch, using what I taught them.